-Samples are artefacts of an observational strategy, and have no significant function outside of their role in the observation process.
+Samples are artefacts of an observational strategy and have no significant function outside of their role in the observation process.
 The physical characteristics of the samples themselves are of little interest, except perhaps to the manager of a sampling campaign.